usdot-jpo-ode/wzdx/spec-content/README.md

 [LaneStatus](/spec-content/enumerated-types/LaneStatus.md) | The status of a lane for the traveling public.
 [LaneType](/spec-content/enumerated-types/LaneType.md) | An indication of the type of lane or shoulder.
 [LocationMethod](/spec-content/enumerated-types/LocationMethod.md) | The typical method used to locate the beginning and end of a work zone impact area.
+[RelatedRoadEventType](/spec-content/enumerated-types/RelatedRoadEventType.md) | The type of relationship with a road event that is being identified
 [RestrictionType](/spec-content/enumerated-types/RestrictionType.md) | The type of vehicle restriction on a roadway or lane.
 [SpatialVerification](/spec-content/enumerated-types/SpatialVerification.md) | An indication of how a geographical coordinate was defined.
 [TimeVerification](/spec-content/enumerated-types/TimeVerification.md) | A measure of how accurate a date-time is.